alobanov/alobanov.github.io/resume_en.md

 #### Working since april 2016 - 2018

-1. [Avatar](http://abatap.com/) — a location-based private messaging  app, for strangers.
+1. Avatar — a location-based private messaging  app, for strangers.
 I had created a native iOS application from a scratch with about 20 controllers in.
     - Users can search conversation partners who are near to her/him to chat with
     - Using RESTful API backend and Realm instead of Coredata
     - Push notifications and In APP purchases
     - Business logic includes: geographic search, messaging, send files etc
 <br/><br/>
-2. [Creditclub](https://creditclub.ge/) (work in progress...) - a credit system which works only in Georgia
+2. Creditclub - a credit system which works only in Georgia
     - project based on swift language
     - Technologies which I use: Realm for database, RxSwift + MVVM architecture, Moya framework for network layer